-Acceptability of analytical methods - method validation
+Acceptability of analytical method performance - method validation

-60. The analytical method should be demonstrated at validation as being capable of providing mean recovery within the range given in Table 2, for all compounds sought by the method and at appropriate levels (see paragraphs 56-58).
-The mean recovery at each spiking (fortification) level and for each representative commodity should be in the range 70-110% (in certain justified cases recoveries outside this range will be accepted).
+58. The analytical method should be demonstrated at validation as being capable of providing mean recovery values at each spiking (fortification) level and for each representative commodity within the range 70-120%, with a repeatability RSD $\leq 20\%$, for all compounds to be sought using the method In certain justified cases, typically with multiresidue methods, recoveries outside this range may be accepted.
 Where the method does not permit this, and there is no satisfactory alternative, the relatively poor mean recovery must be considered before taking enforcement action.
 Exceptionally, where recovery is low but consistent (i.e. demonstrating good precision) and the basis for this is well established (e.g. due to pesticide distribution in partition), a mean recovery below 70% may be acceptable.
 However, a more accurate method should be used, if practicable.
+Intra laboratory reproducibility should be $\leq 20\%$, excluding any contribution due to sample heterogeneity.